Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 A user wants to change their profile settings and workout goals.

 1. The user selects the Profile tab.
-2. From there, the user can see all their settings and workout goals.
+2. From there, the user can see all their settings and workout goals through settings wheel icon.
-3. The user selects the pencil icon next to the setting.
+3. The user selects the notifcations setting.
 4. The user edits the desired setting.

 ```mermaid
 sequenceDiagram